NehaNemali/Arogya_ai/README.md

-Arogya AI – A Multilingual Health Buddy for Bharat This is a web application that predicts diseases and provides health advice based on symptoms input by the user in both English and Telugu.
+Arogya AI – A Multilingual Health Buddy for Bharat.
+This is a web application that predicts diseases and provides health advice based on symptoms input by the user in both English and Telugu.

 Features :
-Predict diseases based on user-entered symptoms
+Predict diseases based on user-entered symptoms.
-Health advice in English and Telugu
+Health advice in English and Telugu.
-Simple and responsive web UI
+Simple and responsive web UI.
-REST API for predictions
+REST API for predictions.

 How to Run Locally :
 1. Clone the repository